cedana/cedana/docs/containerd/cr.md

 ## Checkpoint/restore containerd

 ### Prerequisites
-1. Create an account with Cedana, to get access to the containerd plugin.
-See [authentication](https://docs.cedana.ai/setup/authentication).
+1. Create an account with Cedana, to get access to the GPU plugin.
+See [authentication](../authentication.md).
 2. Set the Cedana URL & authentication token in the [configuration](../configuration.md).
 3. Install the containerd plugin with `sudo cedana plugin install containerd`.
 4. Ensure the daemon is running, see [installation](../installation.md).